openmrs/openmrs-contrib-rest-api-docs/source/includes/Concepts/concept.md

 ### Concept Name.

-* ConceptNames are the words or phrases used to express the idea of a Concept within a particular locale.
-Because there may be many names for any concept.
+* ConceptNames are the words or phrases used to express the idea of a Concept within a particular locale since there can be many names for any concept.

 ### Concept Mapping.

-* Concept Mappings are added to facilitate managing concept dictionaries and point to other concepts which have the same meaning.
+* Concept Mappings are added to facilitate managing concept dictionaries and point to other concepts that have the same meaning.
 Mappings are useful when you need to receive or send information to external systems, letting you define how your system's concepts relate to external concepts such as standardized medical vocabularies (e.g., ICD, LOINC, SNOMED).